It was a quick altercation in the hallway, most wouldn’t think anything of it.

 Finally, the reading begins, so they can all understand why she is the greatest writer among them all.
 Chaos takes a deep breath, and with an unjudgmental, gentle smile, begins reading.

-“This story was written by Literary Short Fiction Minion,” he proclaims with his outside voice for the multitudes to hear, “and it is titled ‘The Overbull Dominates a Slut Knight Bitch’.”
+“This story was written by Literary Short Fiction Minion,” he proclaims with his outside voice for the multitudes to hear, “and it is titled ‘The Overbull Dominates a Slut Knight Bitch, Version Two’.”

 Literary Short Fiction Minion turns slowly to face him, her expression frozen with unprecedented, galactic horror.
 Her greatest dream has transformed into the darkest nightmare.
 In but one sentence, she has been transported from the heights of God’s grace, to the most delirious, unspeakable hell.

 “Ehem.
 Let’s begin: